nus-cs2103-AY2122S2/tp/docs/UserGuide.md

     - Any other house type is not accepted.
   * **Location** & **Address** must be non-empty, and can contain **alphabets**, **numerics** and **special symbols**.
 E.g. `Kent Ridge 1/2`.
     * However, inputs like `l/Bishan h/hdb` will be treated as `l/Bishan` & `h/hdb` (see above).
-    * Typing `l/Bishanh/abcpr/0,2` is still acceptable and will treat `Bishanh/abcpr/0,2` as the input.
+    * Typing `l/Bishanh/abcpr/0,2` is still acceptable and will treat `Bishanh/abcpr/0,2` as the location input.
   * **Price range** must be in a `lower,upper` format.
 E.g. `1000,2000`
 * The **displayed seller list** & **displayed buyer list** are the sellers and buyers shown on the UI of the application respectively.
 They do not refer to the entire list of buyers & sellers.
 * If we do refer to the whole list of buyers or sellers, we will just use **buyer list** or **seller list** respectively.